 Poland’s accession to NATO in 1999, to the EU in 2004 and to the Schengen area in 2007 marked a new phase in German‑Polish relations, which were further enhanced by the complete opening of the German labour market in 2011.
-Over 700,000 Polish citizens now live and work in Germany, where they form the second largest group of migrants.
-Lively exchange and frequent visits at the highest political level are an expression of the friendly partnership and good cooperation between the two countries.
+Over 750,000 Polish citizens now live and work in Germany, where they form the second largest group of migrants.
+Lively exchange and frequent visits at the highest political level express the friendly partnership and good cooperation between the two countries.
 Such meetings include the annual intergovernmental consultations with the heads of government and ministers.

 A responsible approach to the past forms the basis of our relations.
 This includes Germany’s recognition of its responsibility for the suffering of the Polish population during the Second World War, as symbolised by Federal Chancellor Willy Brandt falling to his knees at the Monument to the Ghetto Heroes during a visit to Warsaw in 1970.
 Reconciliation would have been inconceivable without the willingness to forgive, as expressed in the pastoral letter by Polish bishops to their German counterparts in 1965, and the willingness to renounce one’s own claims for restitution, as shown in a bulletin on Germans’ relations with their eastern neighbours by the Protestant Church in Germany during the same year.